tikv/tikv-dev-guide/src/get-started/debug-and-profile.md

 ![gdb-tikv-ut](../media/gdb_tikv_ut.png)

 As the marks shown in above picture, Firstly, a breakpoint is set in line `4650` of file `src/storage/mod.rs` and set condition that `api_version == 2`, which means program only pause when it hit here and the variable `api_version` is equals to 2.
-Then `run` is executed and the proram start to run.
+Then `run` is executed and the program start to run.
 The following steps are some examples to use gdb commands to execute the `step over` and `print`.

 ### Debug TiKV cluster with specified tikv-server binary

 1. Build tikv-server binary with the guide in [previous chapter](./build-tikv-from-source.md).
-2. The binary files are in \${TIKV_SOURCE_CODE}/target/debug/, we can also get one release mode binary with `make release`, and the binary is in \${TIKV_SOURCE_CODE}/target/release/.
+2. The binary files are in \${TIKV_SOURCE_CODE}/target/debug/, debug binary is recommended as it keep much useful debug info, such as codes, lines, local variables.
-3. TiUP is recommanded to deploy a TiKV cluster.
+3. TiUP is recommended to deploy a TiKV cluster.
 It's easy to deploy a local TiKV cluster with tiup playground.
 Please refer [Get start in 5 minutes](https://tikv.org/docs/5.1/concepts/tikv-in-5-minutes/#set-up-a-local-tikv-cluster-with-the-default-options).
 With TiUP, we can also specify the tikv-server binary file during deploy.
-The following is an emxample:
+The following is an example:

 ```bash
 TIKV_BIN=~/tikv/target/release/tikv-server